SindreKjelsrud/kjelsrud.dev/src/pages/about.md

 layout: "../layouts/Layout.astro"
 ---

 Hello!
-My name is Sindre Kjelsrud, also known as "**Sid**".
+My name is Sindre Kjelsrud, also known as [**"Sid"**](/avatar.webp).
 I'm a 3rd year Computer Science student at Western University of Applied Sciences, campus Bergen.

 During my free time I like to go bouldering/climbing, play some games on my Wii or try to catch up with One Piece.